 D.A.C.
 6 has been transposed in Article 1649 AD to AH of the F.T.C.
-The French tax authorities have issued guidelines on its scope of application and on the relevant definition of the hallmarks in November 2020.35 The reporting obligation applies to eligible operations implemented since June 25, 2018.
+The French tax authorities have issued guidelines on its scope of application and on the relevant definition of the hallmarks in November 2020.36 The reporting obligation applies to eligible operations implemented since June 25, 2018.
+Information seems to reveal that the French market has been shy in filing D.A.C.6 reports in comparison to other E.U. countries.